DecisiveAI/mdai-docs/src/usage/console/mdai-console.md

-# The MyDecisive Engine Console
+# The MyDecisive MDAI Cluster Console

 <!-- toc -->

 ## Introduction

-The MyDecisive Engine console provides an at-a-glance display of all the telemetry data that has flowed through your MDAI Engine in the last hour.
-It is a web application accessible via HTTPS within the engine.
+The MyDecisive MDAI Cluster console provides an at-a-glance display of all the telemetry data that has flowed through your MDAI Cluster in the last hour.
+It is a web application accessible via HTTPS within the MDAI Cluster.

 ## Data Flow Overview